tisanelabs/tisane-docs/support/troubleshooting.md

 - Monthly Quota Exceeded
   - If you've reached the monthly quota, consider upgrading on the [Subscription Plans page](https://tisane.ai/subscription-plans/).
 Multiple notifications are sent when approaching the monthly quota.

+You can see your consumption statistics on the [Developer Portal Reports page](https://dev.tisane.ai/reports).

 ## API calls fail with error code 400 (Bad Request)